-Register on Connect
+Registering on Connect

-What notifications to submit via Connect
+What EMIR notifications and applications should be submitted via Connect

 - Financial counterparty clearing threshold notification (Article 4a)